urscaviezel/Laudnorm-PRO/README.md

 This project is licensed under the GNU GPL v3.

+FFmpeg is not included.
+Make sure it is installed separately

+## ⚠️ First Start

+Make sure FFmpeg is installed and available in PATH.

 ## ⚠️ Note

 FFmpeg is not included.
 Make sure it is installed separately